xem/miniGameOfLife/README.md

 Mini Game of Life.
 ==================

-A game of life engine in 130 bytes of JavaScript.
+A game of life engine in less than 256 bytes of HTML/CSS/JS.

 http://xem.github.io/miniGameOfLife